skyvense/ESP-Remote-Monitor/README.md

 Screen data is shared by mqtt protocol between desktop server(python code) and ESP32-S3 device

 The main reason I decided to start this project is to provide a flexible way of dashboards:
-Which I got desperate after searched the internet for several days: There is no good graphic dashboard running on this small devices, and it's also difficult to draw those fonts and lines beautifully.
+Which I got desperate after searched the internet for several days: There is no good graphic dashboard running on this small device, and it's also difficult to draw those fonts and lines beautifully.

 But our computer is good at this, and there are thousands of ways to provide such function or interface, after I built the project, I can display everything on that small screen, without changing the code inside it.

 And this code runs about 5-10 fps, which is fast enough for our inital purpose.